-It is important to remember that this definition does vary dependent on manufacturer and country - What is considered a carriage bolt may be coach bolt or lag bolt to another user, so one should always exercise caution to ensure the purchase of the correct bolt.
+It is important to remember that this definition does vary depending on manufacturer and country - What is considered a carriage bolt may be a coach bolt or lag bolt to another user, so one should always exercise caution to ensure the purchase of the correct bolt.

 What are Coach Bolts?